dfinity/motoko/doc/md/writing-motoko/local-objects-classes.md

 Neither implementation of a counter comes without some complexity.
 In this case, they share a common type.

-A common type shared among two implementations of an object or service affords the potential for the internal implementation complexity to be factored away from the rest of the application.
+The common type abstracts the differences in the implementations of the objects, shielding the rest of the application from their implementation details.

 Objects types can also have [subtypes](object-subtyping.md), allowing an object with a more specific type to pass as an object of a more general type, for example, to pass as an object with fewer fields.